apache/royale-docs/User-interface/Flex-equivalents.md

 ## Flex features you can achieve in a different way in Royale
 _Details are coming soon._

+- **ArrayCollection** is not yet available, but several Royale users report good results by using ArrayList in its place.
 - PopUpManager
 - BorderContainer - using UIBase
 - Advanced DataGrid - TreeGrid